Weekly Meter

 Shenandoah, Warren, Clarke, Fauquier, Frederick Counties, Winchester City, and West Virginia.

-Contract activity for February 9 - 15, 2025 in the Virginia Countryside and West Virginia Panhandle area was down just 0.7% compared to the same seven-day period last year – a difference of just one contract.
+Contract activity for March 16 - 22, 2025 in the Virginia Countryside and West Virginia Panhandle area was up 12.3% compared to the same seven-day period last year.

 Key Takeaways